kubewarden/rfc/rfc/0022-policy-lifecycle.md

 #### PolicyRevision CRD

 We will introduce a new CRD called `PolicyRevision` to store the state of a policy in relation to the Policy Server replicas.
-`PolicyRevisions` are namespaced resources, and they will be created in the same namespace as the controller.
+`PolicyRevisions` are namespaced resources, and they will be created in the same namespace as the Kubewarden controller.

 The `PolicyRevision` will include fields to store the policy content and an `enabled` field to specify whether the policy should be served by the Policy Server.
 The `PolicyRevision` will include a `policyGeneration` field to store the generation of the associated `Policy`.